 At the end of Brazilian Soap Opera A Próxima Vítima (The Next Victim), the detective was called to solve another murder.

 Desperate Housewives ends with the main characters eventually leaving Wisteria Lane, but the ending narration notes that as new neighbors move into the neighborhood, there will still be dark secrets to hide and protect.

 Sanctuary: The series finale ends with A presumed-dead Magnus introducing Will to a new, underground version of the Sanctuary with "Shall we begin?"

-In one of the Multiple Endings of Chrono Trigger Crono, Marle, and Lucca end up piloting the Epoch once more to rescue Crono's mom (and 1-11 cats) that accidentally went through a Gate.
+In one of Chrono Trigger's Multiple Endings, Crono, Marle, and Lucca end up piloting the Epoch once more to rescue Crono's mom (and 1-11 cats) that accidentally went through a Gate.

 The Harvest Moon and its many offshoots are like this.
 When some game-specific significant event occurs, such as your character's marriage, the credits roll.
 Then, you can continue playing.
 In fact, there is often some post-end content such as new seeds, or new NPCs to romance.

 Dragon Age: Origins could end this way, though special mention goes to the ending if you romanced Morrigan and decide to try to find her.
 The DLC module Witch Hunt can end with you and Morrigan stepping off into the unknown together.